ScriptRaccoon/portfolio-website/src/data/projects/svoodle.md

 date: 2022-07-03
 ---

-A <a href='https://doodle.com' target='_blank'>doodle</a>-like app made with SvelteKit and Firebase which lets you quickly create polls that can be shared via links.
+A [doodle](https://doodle.com)-like app made with SvelteKit and Firebase which lets you quickly create polls that can be shared via links.
 Polls get deleted after a month.